-- CSKLS is closely involved in the Latino community through its bilingual Spanish GED program - CSKLS maintains relationships with the broader community through participation in AB 86 - College Skills courses include noncredit CDCP labs and classes as well as the first levels of the Math and English Pathways, providing access and support to anyone who want to learn.
+- CSKLS is closely involved in the Latino community through its bilingual Spanish GED program. - CSKLS maintains relationships with the broader community through participation in the Adult Education Block Grant (AEBG) - College Skills courses include noncredit CDCP labs and classes as well as the first levels of the Math and English Pathways, providing access and support to anyone who want to learn.